Xayanide/OsuSensitivityCalculator/README.md

-# OsuSensitivityCalculator
+# osu!

-Osu!
 Sensitivity Calculator for Mouse

+osu!
+Sensitivity Calculator for Mouse.